Allan Shivers: Miscellaneous

 Shivers disputed the Truman administration's claim on the Tidelands and disapproved of Truman's veto that would have vested tideland ownership in the states.
-Bucking the tradition of the "Solid South, Shivers delivered Texas in the 1952 presidential election for Dwight D. Eisenhower, only the second time that Texas had supported a Republican for president since Reconstruction (the other was 1928).
+Bucking the tradition of the "Solid South", Shivers delivered Texas in the 1952 presidential election for Dwight D. Eisenhower, only the second time that Texas had supported a Republican for president since Reconstruction (the other was 1928).
 The state Republican Party reciprocated by nominating Shivers for governor and so ran as the nominee of both parties.
 Shivers is believed to have lost popularity with some voters over his disloyalty to the Democratic Party.
 He also became less popular because of his opposition to Brown and his link to the Veterans' Land Board scandal.

 Shivers helped enact laws raising teacher salaries and granting retirement benefits to state employees.

 Later career

 Shivers did not seek a fourth term in the 1956 elections.
 He retired from politics on January 15, 1957, and went into business.

-In 1973, Democratic Governor Preston Smith appointed Shivers to the University of Texas Board of Regents.
+In 1973, Democratic governor Preston Smith appointed Shivers to the University of Texas Board of Regents.
 In January 1975, he was elected as chairman of the board and served for four years.
 He donated his Austin home, Woodlawn, the historic Pease mansion, to the university to help raise funds for its law school.

 In 1980, Shivers was instrumental in securing a $5 million grant for the UT Austin Moody College of Communication, which soon established an endowed chair of journalism in his honor.

 Finally, he served as a member of the University of Texas Centennial Commission, which oversaw the 100th-anniversary celebration of the university's founding in 1883.

 Death

-Shivers died suddenly of a massive heart attack in Austin on January 14, 1985.
-He was survived by his wife, the former Marialice Shary (1910–1996), a long-time regent of Pan American University in Edinburg, Texas; three sons, a daughter; and 10 grandchildren.
-The Shiverses are interred at the Texas State Cemetery, in Austin.